arshad-yaseen/monacopilot/README.md

 #### Parameters

-The `customPrompt` function receives a `completionMetadata` object, which contains information about the current editor state and can be used to tailor the prompt.
+The `customPrompt` function receives a `metadata` object, which contains information about the current editor state and can be used to tailor the prompt.

 ##### Completion Metadata